leihuang/rxnnet/README.md

 # rxnnet

-A Python package for representing **reaction networks** and simulating their behaviors (eg, transients, steady states and their parameter sensitivities).
+A Python package for representing **reaction networks**, examining their structures and simulating their behaviors.
 Currently implemented as a wrapper of SloppyCell (http://sloppycell.sourceforge.net/).

+Behaviors:
+- transients
+- steady states
+- parameter sensitivities of them

 <!---
 Why a wrapper of SloppyCell: